A Comprehensive Guide To Light Bulb Bases

 • E12 (Candelabra Base):

-This base, 12mm in diameter, are typically found on decorative bulbs used in candelabras, chandeliers, or small lamps.
-They offer a touch of elegance and style, perfect for creating ambient or accent lighting.
+This base, 12mm in diameter, is typically found on decorative bulbs used in candelabras, chandeliers, or small lamps.
+They offer elegance and style, perfect for creating ambient or accent lighting.

 • E26 (Medium Or Standard Base):

 Measuring 26mm in diameter, this is the standard base for most light bulbs in North America.
-It’s used in a wide array of applications, including table lamps, sconces, ceiling fans, and pendant lights.
+It’s used in many applications, including table lamps, sconces, ceiling fans, and pendant lights.

 • E39 (Mogul Base):